ibm-cloud-docs/cis/caching-with-page-rules.md

 Here, a request to `www.example.com/stuff/things` will be redirected to `http://example.com/stuff/things`.

-**Note:** Be careful not to create a redirect in which the domain points to itself as a destination.
+Be careful not to create a redirect in which the domain points to itself as a destination.
 This mistake can cause an infinite redirect error, and the affected URLs will not be able to resolve.
+{:note}

 ## Redirecting to HTTPS
+{:#redirecting-to-https}

 If you want to redirect your visitors to use HTTPS, use the **Always Use HTTPS** setting instead:

 ![image2](images/url-matching-patterns.png)

 ## Custom Caching
+{:#custom-caching}

 Sets caching behavior for any URL matching the Page Rule pattern, using any of our standard cache levels.
 Setting **Cache Level** to **Cache Everything** caches any content, even if it is not one of our default static file types.
 Setting **Cache Level** to the **Bypass** setting prevents caching on that URL.

 When specifying cache level using Page Rules, you can set an **Edge Cache TTL**, which controls how long CIS will retain files in our cache.